Tamiko Nimura

 Younger readers version:

 Tamiko Nimura is an Asian American (Japanese American/Filipina American) writer from Tacoma, Washington.
-She lives with her husband, two daughters, a guinea pig, and a dog.
+She lives with her partner, two kids, and a dog.
 She likes to bake, especially banana bread and brownies.
+She collects pens, origami papers, and tote bags from independent bookstores.
+Her favorite tools for writing are PilotG2 blue pens and composition notebooks, especially Japanese ones.
 Her favorite young adult authors include Kate diCamillo, Madeleine L’Engle, L.M.Montgomery, and Gene Luen Yang.
 She and her kids have enjoyed the Ivy and Bean series and all books by Mo Willems.
 Ever since she was a little girl she wanted to be a writer, but took a few career detours along the way.
 We Hereby Refuse: Japanese American Resistance to Wartime Incarceration is a collaboration, and it is her first book for younger readers.

 Literary version:

 Tamiko Nimura is an Asian American creative nonfiction writer living in Tacoma, Washington.
 She has degrees in English from UC Berkeley (BA) and the University of Washington, Seattle (MA, PhD).
 Her poems, essays and interviews have appeared in the San Francisco Chronicle, Off Assignment, Narratively, The Rumpus, Full Grown People, Heron Tree, HYPHEN, Kartika Review, and Blue Cactus Press.
 She has essays in the anthologies Ghosts of Seattle Past (2018) and New California Writing (Heyday 2012).
 At UC Berkeley, she studied creative writing with Ishmael Reed and Gary Soto.
-She has read at the Looseleaf Reading series (Seattle), King’s Books and Blue Cactus Press (Tacoma), and the San Francisco Public Library.
+She has read at the Looseleaf Reading series and Elliott Bay Books (Seattle), King’s Books and Blue Cactus Press (Tacoma), and the San Francisco Public Library.
 She is a 2016 Artists Up grant recipient and a 2019 GAP Award recipient.
+A two-time VONA Voices fellow, she has also continued her education in writing with Hugo House and the Seventh Wave digital residencies.
+She has published poetry in Heron Tree, Yellow Arrow Journal, and the Nikkei anthology The Gate of Memory.

-She has been awarded a Tacoma Arts Commission Tacoma Artists Initiative Project grant (2021-22) for her memoir-in-progress, A PLACE FOR WHAT WE LOSE.
+She was awarded a Tacoma Arts Commission Tacoma Artists Initiative Project grant (2021-22) for her memoir-in-progress.
 She was also awarded an AMOCAT Community Engagement Award for her artistic and community work in 2022.
+She is a statewide 2025 Artist Trust Fellowship award recipient.
 She is represented by Amanda Orozco and Noelle Falcis Math at Transatlantic Agency.
+Her forthcoming memoir is called A Place for What We Lose: A Daughter’s Return to Tule Lake (University of Washington Press).

 Public historian version:

 Tamiko Nimura is an Asian American creative nonfiction writer and public historian living in Tacoma, Washington.
 Her training in literature and American ethnic studies (MA, PhD, University of Washington) prepared her to research, document, and tell the stories of people of color.
-She is currently an Affiliate Professor in the School of Urban Studies at the University of Washington, Tacoma.
+She served as an Affiliate Professor in the School of Urban Studies at the University of Washington, Tacoma from 2021-2023.

 Tamiko’s first book was Rosa Franklin: A Life in Health Care, Public Service, and Social Justice (Washington State Legislature Oral History Program, 2020).
-Her second book is a co-written graphic novel, titled We Hereby Refuse: Japanese American Resistance to Wartime Incarceration (Chin Music Press/Wing Luke Asian Museum, 2021).
+Her second book is an award-winning co-written graphic novel, titled We Hereby Refuse: Japanese American Resistance to Wartime Incarceration (Chin Music Press/Wing Luke Asian Museum, 2021).
+The book was selected to represent Washington State at the National Book Festival in 2023.

 Tamiko contributes frequently to HistoryLink.org, the Washington State online encyclopedia, as a member of the Pierce County Editorial Committee.
-She has published articles on Tacoma’s Nihonmachi (Japantown), Robert Mizukami, and Dr. George and Kimi Tanbara.
+She has published articles on Tacoma’s historic Nihonmachi (Japantown), Robert Mizukami, Rosa Franklin, Kip Tokuda, and Dr. George and Kimi Tanbara.

 She is the 2021 recipient of the Tacoma Historical Society’s Murray Morgan Award for notable achievements in researching and preserving local history.